artemderkach/STM32F446RE-examples-zig/README.md

 ## 01_asm_led_minimal
 A good place to start is to implement the minimal possible program.
 It will use assembly, to begin with the simplest language.
 Plus assembly still will be used for startup files in future.
+At this point i will also try to remove any unused sections, flags etc. They will be added in future examples if needed.

 Files used:
 - `main.s` - contains both vector table and code to blink LED